Balanced simplices: Introduction

 This paper is organized as follows.
 After giving some basic results on balanced simplices and orbits of arithmetic arrays generated by ACA in Section~2, we study, in Section~3, arithmetic simplices and we give some sufficient conditions on them to be balanced, for any dimension $n\ge2$.
-Moreover, in dimension 2 and 3, we complete by providing necessary conditions on arithmetic triangles and arithmetic tetrahedra for being balanced.
-This leads to the proof of Theorem~\ref{thm1}, the main result of this paper, in Section~4.
+Moreover, in dimension 2 and 3, we also provide necessary conditions on arithmetic triangles and arithmetic tetrahedra for being balanced.
+This leads to the proof of Theorem~\ref{thm1} in Section~4.
 Moreover, using the specificities on balanced arithmetic tetrahedra in dimension 2, highlighted in Section~3, we complete Theorem~\ref{thm1} for balanced tetrahedra.
-In Section~5, we consider the special case where simplices have the additional geometric property of being constituted by antisymmetric sequences.
+In Section~5, we consider the special case where simplices have the additional geometric property of being composed of antisymmetric sequences.
 This permits us to obtain more results for ACA of dimension 1 generating balanced triangles.
-Finally, the new results obtained on balanced simplices generated by $\PCA{n-1}$ are summarized and the problem of determining the existence of balanced ones for the remaining open cases is posed in the last section.
+Finally, the problem of determining the existence of balanced triangles and tetrahedra generated by $\PCA{1}$ and $\PCA{2}$, for the remaining open cases, is posed in the last section.